-- Log into the TX54 command line as a user with full Admin access rights.
+1. Log into the TX64 command line as a user with full Admin access rights.

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode: - > config (config)> - 3.
-Create a new hotspot or Enable hotspot using the default configuration.
+Type admin to access the Admin CLI.

-4. Set the authentication mode to radius-users:
+- 3. Create a new hotspot or Enable hotspot using the default configuration. - 4.
+Set the authentication mode to radius-users: